 Why shall we use Jenkins?

-- The next application era would be of microservices based development only, as the need for scalability and availability arises for certain services only in maximum application scenarios.
-So the deployments and services can be pushed in an automated manner with Jenkins, just you need to give it shell scripts in the input and it can do rest of task for you.
+- The next application era would be of microservices-based development only, as the need for scalability and availability arises for certain services only in maximum application scenarios.
+So the deployments and services can be pushed in an automated manner with Jenkins, just you need to give it shell scripts in the input, and it can do the rest of the task for you.

 - The pipeline is supported.